skenderidis/terraform_lab/lab-1/README.md

 # Lab - 1

-## Section 1 - Terraform installation
+## Exercise 1 - Terraform installation

 The first step is to identify the appropriate Terraform package for your system and download it as a zip archive.
 Use the link below to download the Terraform package on the home directory.
 After downloading Terraform, unzip the package.